 Prof Trevor Bailey

-Professor Bailey joined the University of Exeter in the late 1980's from the University of New South Wales, Australia.
-His research interests are in spatial-temporal statistics, but also more general applied statistical modelling (particular areas include: spatial-temporal epidemiology, enironmental impacts on public health, and multivariate spatial methods).
-Much of his research has been collaborative involving academics and professionals from a variety of fields such as medicine, public health, geography, computer science, behavioural science, education, commercial organisations and government agencies.
-He receives regular invitations to speak at specialist meetings both in the UK and overseas and has given short courses or seminar series on various statistical topics at Universities in Europe, South America and Australasia.
-He is a Fellow of the Royal Statistical Society and of the Higher Education Academy.
+Professor Bailey joined the University of Exeter in January 1986 from the University of New South Wales, Australia.
+He retired from Exeter in August 2017.
+His research interests focused on applied statistical modelling (particularly spatial-temporal epidemiology, environmental impacts on public health, and multivariate spatial methods).
+Much of his research was collaborative involving academics and professionals from a variety of fields such as medicine, public health, geography, computer science, behavioural science and education.
+He also worked with commercial organisations and government agencies.
+He received regular invitations to speak at specialist meetings both in the UK and overseas and frequently gave short courses or seminar series on various statistical topics at Universities in Europe, South America and Australasia.
+More details of his research work may be found at google scholar

 - Applied statistical modelling